borgCode/SilkySouls3/README.md

-An offline practice tool for challenge running in Dark Souls 3.
+An offline practice tool for challenge running in Dark Souls 3 on patches 1.08+

 This tool is strictly for offline practice only, it directly manipulates game memory which violates Terms of Service and will most likely lead to a ban if you use this online.